mwaylabs/generator-m-ionic-demo/README.md

 ```sh
 gulp watch
 ```
 Livereloads your application when changing/adding/deleting files to immediately reflect the changes you make.
 If you don't want this task to open your browser, just add the `--no-open` option and navigate to `http://localhost:9000` yourself.
-For your convenience any occurring **jscs, jshint or jsonlint errors** will be presented to you on every livereload.
+For your convenience any occurring **ESLint or jsonlint errors** will be presented to you on every livereload.

 #### File structure
 <pre>